-Hot To Get Medical Marijuana Card Certificate in Texas: 3 Easy Steps
+Hot To Get Medical Cannabis in Texas: 3 Easy Steps

 Patients suffering from a list of qualifying medical conditions may be eligible to shop at Texas dispensaries, however, they do not actually get a medical marijuana card as they would in most states.